AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/CreateUploadImage.md

 ## SDK examples

-We recommend that you use [server SDKs](~~101789~~) to call this operation.
-You can view the sample code of different languages to call this operation by clicking the following links:
+We recommend that you use a [server SDK](~~101789~~) to call this operation.
+For more information about the sample code that is used to call this operation in various languages, see the following topics:

 -   [Java](~~61063~~)
 -   [Python](~~61054~~)